blinx-co/Novaline-ReadMe/readme.md

-3. `Could not establish relationship for SSL/TLS secure channel`: This error is occurs when your `Firewall` blocks the connection.
+3. `Could not establish relationship for SSL/TLS secure channel`: This error occurs when your `Firewall` blocks the connection.
 Turn off your `Firewall` or your real time protection is on.

 Remember To Join The Discord: [Novaline's Discord](https://discord.com/invite/semnXTdss2)